Important information for Home Raising program

 We've heard from homeowners that market conditions, cost of living pressures and ongoing recovery from flood damage is making it challenging to raise their homes, even with the grant funding currently available.

-That's why we are progressing changes to increase funding for eligible works from $100,000 to $150,000.
-This means eligible homeowners will have access to an additional $50,000 of government funding before they need to contribute.
+That's why we have increased funding for eligible works from $100,000 to $150,000.
+This means eligible homeowners have access to an additional government funding before they need to contribute.

 This will enable more homeowners to raise their homes and protect more homes from future flooding events.

-We will keep you updated on this process and provide regular information in our e-newsletters and on the website.
+We'll keep you updated on the progress of these changes and provide more information in our e-newsletters and on the website.

-If you've commenced or completed resilience works, this additional funding can be reimbursed once it's available and your application is approved by QRIDA.
+If you've commenced or completed resilience works, this additional funding can be reimbursed once your application is approved by QRIDA.

-If you are eligible for the Home Raising program, (including demolish and rebuild or relocate), you will be eligible for funding of up to $150,000 for eligible works.
+If you are eligible for the Home Raising program, (including demolish and rebuild or relocate), you can apply for funding of up to $150,000 for eligible works.

 This funding is to raise your home above the 2021-2022 flood event level and the assessed flood level.